b9Joker108/hummingbird_style/README.md

 - *Style* develops semantic ranges of manner, mode, rank-title, and rhetorical register—fertile for magisterial / hierophantic extension.
 - *Stile* is classically a stepping-structure over a fence or wall: a literal liminal apparatus marking and enabling a boundary crossing.

-In prestige and legal registers, *style* also functions as a term for titulature (“the prince’s style and dignity”), foregrounding sovereignty and rank, which dovetails with your magisterial, Prajāpati/Hand/Culture Hero frame.[4][5]
+In prestige and legal registers, *style* also functions as a term for titulature (“the prince’s style and dignity”), foregrounding sovereignty and rank, which dovetails with your magisterial, Prajāpati/Hand/Culture Hero or Heroine frame and Other liminal somesuch.[4][5]

 ## Threshold tools and near-homophones